fiorotto8/Picosec_DAQ/README.md

 - The parameters of the R1470 CAEN power supply boards are defined in the data sheet of the instrument found in `https://www.caen.it/products/r1470et/`
 - When setting the parameters of the power supply pay attenction to not overcome the limits specified in the manual of the PS.
 - Pay attenction that the numeration of the channel starts from 0 and NOT from 1.
 When setting new values for the parameters the code will verify that the channel number is not bigger than the maximum existing but is impossible to check if the user write the right channel number!
 When starting `hv_setting.py` the option `-c <number_of_the_channel>` is mandatory.
+- The log path file is written in every program, so if you want to change it you must be careful to change it every time adding a new path.